-Various SDN controller architecture types exists using which the particular SDN controller is developed.
+Various SDN controller architecture types exist using which the particular SDN controller is developed.
 To extend the SDN to large networks, these different architectures were developed.
 These types include Physically Centralised and Physically Distributed which further categorises into Logically Centralised, Logically Distributed, Flat and Hierarchical architecture.
 In the initial days of SDN, with the aim to have a centralised controlling point of network, the SDN controllers were developed with the physically centralised architecture.
 However, because of problems like reliability of SDN controller, scalability and high availability of network functions physically distributed architectures were developed.
 Various research and surveys have been carried out, for providing the overview of these architectures [15], challenges faced by these architectures [16] and controller selection criteria [17].

 A Physically Centralised architecture of SDN consists of physically centralised Control plane with single SDN controller for complete underlying network.
-The SDN was drafted with the aim to have a single point of contact to control and manage the every network devices which only contains data planes.
+The SDN was drafted with the aim to have a single point of contact to control and manage all network devices which only contain data planes.
 However, a single SDN controller for the entire network is an unsafe practice because if the controller breaks down the entire network collapses along with it.
 Correspondingly, the managing of complete network devices with all the control packets requests and replies especially, with the OpenFlow protocol which exchanges a lot of control packets between SDN controller and OpenFlow switches, may create the bottleneck situation for the SDN controller.
-Also to tackle the different requirements of the large networks such as reliability, scalability, high availability, performance guarantee, etc. this centralised architecture of SDN doesn’t have a feasible solution.
+Also, to tackle the different requirements of the large networks such as reliability, scalability, high availability, performance guarantee, etc. this centralised architecture of SDN doesn’t have a feasible solution.
 All these demands requested for the deploying the multiple controllers for smooth functioning of the network.
-The NOX [3], first SDN controller was developed on this physically centralised architecture but it faced the throughput issues.
+The NOX [3], first SDN controller was developed on this physically centralised architecture, but it faced the throughput issues.
 Later, new versions, NOX-MT and POX [5] controller were developed to tackle this problem and provide comfortable platform for developers.
 Also, Java based Floodlight [9] controller by Big Switch Networks [18] and Python based Ryu [7] controller were developed by NTT laboratories [19].
 All these SDN controllers were developed to address the issues faced by other SDN controllers though all were developed on the physically centralised architecture of the SDN.

 On the other hand, a Physically Distributed architecture of SDN was developed, which promised to address all the limitations faced by the Physically Centralised architected SDN controllers.
 As the name suggests, this architecture consists of physically distributed control points of the network.
 The scale-out approach of the control plane was proved to be potential solution to achieve the requirements of the large-scale networks [20].
-The SDN controllers like ONIX [6], OpenDaylight [10], ONOS [11] and Orion [12] were developed supporting this architecture of the SDN.
+The SDN controllers like ONIX [6], OpenDaylight [10], ONOS [11] and Orion [12] were developed supporting this architecture.
 The Physically Distributed architecture of SDN can be further classified into Logically Centralised and Logically Distributed architecture [15] along with Flat and Hierarchical architecture of SDN [16].